Noir: A Shadowy Thriller: Reception

 Noir: A Shadowy Thriller received mostly negative reviews.
-Reviewers focused on the player's passive relationship to the story through FMV sequences, with David Wildgoose of PC PowerPlay writing: "(the sequences) feel detached from the rest of the game, even though they are central to the plot.
-You can't talk either, instead you just stand there and watch and listen - a limitation of every game that is structured in this way."
-Many reviewers noted that automatic animations running when a player has the correct items to progress a puzzle limits the involvement of the player in the puzzle solving process, with Ron Dulin of GameSpot remarking, "you don't have to do anything, just look everywhere in the right order".
-Next Generation agreed, noting that "players will be left with the underlying feeling of being led to the answers rather than discovering them."
+Reviewers focused on the player's passive relationship to the story through FMV sequences, with David Wildgoose of PC PowerPlay writing that the sequences feel detached from the rest of the game, even though they are central to the plot.
+The reviewer noted that players cannot talk in the game, but just stand there, watch and listen.
+Many reviewers noted that automatic animations running when a player has the correct items to progress a puzzle limits the involvement of the player in the puzzle solving process, with Ron Dulin of GameSpot remarking that the players don't have to do anything, but just look everywhere in the right order.
+Next Generation agreed, noting that players will be left with the underlying feeling of being led to the answers rather than discovering them.

 Retrospective assessments of the game have been more forgiving, focusing on the verisimilitude of the film noir setting.
 Phil Salvador of The Obscuritory noted that, in spite of the "confusing plot", Noir's presentation is "spectacular" and "really is like stepping into the gritty haze of an old detective film".